Culinary Specialists Examine the Question

-With the arrival imminent of the day of St. Patrick (SPD), I’ve been re-tweeting my March 19, 2016 blogpost.
-It argues corned beef has ample Irish roots, certainly throughout the 1800s, and is not a faux-national dish of Ireland via a boost from American cultural influences including its foodways.
+With the arrival imminent of the day of Saint Patrick (SPD), I remind of my March 19, 2016 blogpost.
+It cites evidence of substantial Irish attachment to corned beef in the 1800s, contrary to annual modern accounts that it is a faux-ethnic and national dish deriving from American cultural influence.

-This is something worth putting forth in a time when you can read countless media stories on both sides of the Atlantic that recommend corned beef and cabbage for SPD but often with a hint of exasperation, if not apology that the dish isn’t really Irish.
+To be sure, countless food articles on both sides of the Atlantic acknowledge that corned beef is a favourite for SPD but often with a hint of exasperation, as if the dish really isn’t Irish.

-Just yesterday, I discovered a salutary 2011 academic study entitled Irish Corned Beef: a Culinary History.
-It was published by the Dublin Institute of Technology (DIT) and was co-authored by Dr. Mairtin Mac Con Iomaire of the DIT and Padraic Og Gallagher.
-You can read it here.
+In this regard, a 2011 academic study is worth noting, entitled Irish Corned Beef: a Culinary History.
+Published by the Dublin Institute of Technology (DIT), it was co-authored by Dr. Mairtin Mac Con Iomaire of the DIT and Padraic Og Gallagher.
+You may read it here.

-I was pleased to discover that the authors do not accept the “simplistic” explanation I had also found wanting, that the connection of corned beef to the Irish really results from Irish immigrant contact with Jewish corned brisket in New York, in particular.
+The authors do not accept the “simplistic” explanation, one I had also found wanting, that the Irish connection to corned beef can be traced to emigrants’ exposure to Jewish corned beef in New York.

-The authors point out that corned beef (under various names) has a long history in Ireland.
-Initially, this was as a largely aristocratic or festive dish, independent of the British.
-Later, the association expanded under British auspices, often to supply corned beef for HM ships and Empire needs (Cork city is important in this history).
+The authors show that corned beef, under various names, has had a long history in Ireland.
+Initially, it was a largely aristocratic or festive dish that had nothing to do with the British.
+Later, the Irish association expanded under British auspices, often to supply corned beef to HM ships or for other Empire needs.
+Cork city is important in this history as a production locale.

-The authors point out that to be sure corned beef and cabbage had (as many foods do in any country) a regional footprint in Ireland, as well as an irregular family pattern.
+The authors are careful to note that corned beef and cabbage has had (as do many foods anywhere) a regional footprint in Ireland, and an irregular family pattern.

-I had found the three sources reviewed in my 2016 post in literally a few minutes, bearing in mind I used just Google Books and only the full-view component.
-I’m sure there are other references in popular literature of the 1800s and earlier to the enjoyment of corned beef in different parts of Ireland among different classes and ethnicities, especially in light of the study noted.
+I found the three sources discussed in my 2016 post in just a few minutes, using Google Books.
+There must be, I would think, many other references attesting to the long use of corned beef in Ireland among different classes and ethnicities, especially in light of the study noted.

-Note re image: the image shown is entitled St. Patrick’s Day Icon Set Collection, is by mvolz, and was sourced from the Open Clip Art site.
-Image is believed in the public domain.
-Used here for educational and historical purposes.
-All intellectual property therein resides solely in its lawful owner, as applicable.
+Note re image: image shown above, entitled St. Patrick’s Day Icon Set Collection, is by mvolz, and was sourced from the Open Clip Art site.
+Image is believed in the public domain but any and all intellectual property therein belongs solely to its lawful owner.
+Image used for educational and historical purposes.
 All feedback welcomed.